Hofstadter butterflies and metal/insulator transitions for moir\'e heterostructures: Introduction

-The recently emerging field of twistronics provides a variety of examples of quasi-periodic Hamiltonians due to incommensurable twists of two or several lattice structures.
-While such examples exhibit quasi-periodicity in two spatial dimensions, we shall restrict us here to lattice structures that are periodic in one dimension and quasi-periodic in only one direction that appear naturally by superimposing strained lattices.
-This has the advantage that the well-developed theory of quasi-periodic one-dimensional discrete operators is applicable.
-Similarly to the case of magnetic fields, fractal spectra, the so-called Hofstadter butterfly \cite{BM11,CNKM20,L21}, and metal insulator transitions \cite{C18} have been observed in moir\'e structures, too.
-The latter by changing the tunneling rate when compressing the lattices.
-Experimental and theoretical studies of transport properties for one-dimensional moir\'e structures have been considered in \cite{BLB16}.
+Similar to magnetic fields, moir\'e structures have been shown to exhibit fractal spectra, the so-called Hofstadter butterfly \cite{BM11,CNKM20,L21} (compare with Figures \ref{fig:AC} and \ref{fig:fat_cantor} below), and metal-insulator transitions \cite{C18,W20}.
+Metal-insulator transitions have been observed by changing the tunneling rate when compressing the lattices or adapting the parameters of optical analogues.
+Experimental and theoretical studies of charge transport properties for one-dimensional moir\'e structures have been considered in \cite{BLB16}.
 We also discuss model operators for analogous results in two spatial dimensions.
-In contrast to some of their two-dimensional twisted moir\'e superstructures, one-dimensional models do not exhibit flat bands, see e.g. our Proposition \ref{prop:DOS_cont}.
+In contrast to some of the two-dimensional twisted moir\'e superstructures, one-dimensional models do not exhibit flat bands (demonstrated e.g.~by our Proposition \ref{prop:DOS_cont}).
+However, in \cite{BW22} it has been shown using semiclassical analysis techniques that the operator exhibits \emph{almost flat bands} characterized in terms of quasimodes.

-Unlike in the case of magnetic fields, twisted lattice systems do in general not allow for an explicit reduction to one-dimensional quasi-periodic operators.
-Since the theory of multi-dimensional quasi-periodic operators is far less developed, this limits the tools available to understand fractal spectra, see Proposition \ref{prop:AMO}, and metal/insulator transitions in depth.
-Most results in higher dimensions are limited to establishing Anderson localization for, in our case, sufficiently strong coupling \cite{BGS02}.

-In this article, we are concerned with an effectively one-dimensional operator where the incommensurability is reduced to a single spatial dimension when physical strain is applied.

-After introducing the framework of matrix-valued cocycles, which can be found for example in \cite{AJS15}, we discuss the case of moir\'e lengths close to rational numbers in which case point spectrum is absent, see Propositions \ref{prop:rational} and \ref{prop:Liouville}.

-This extends -- with obvious modifications -- a classical theorem by Gordon \cite{G76} (discrete operators) and Simon \cite{S82} (continuous operators) to matrix-valued operators.

-In the opposite regime of diophantine moir\'e length scales, the Hamiltonian exhibits Anderson localization, see Theorem \ref{theo:Aloc1}, if the coupling between the two lattice structures is strong enough, which can be experimentally seen by the application of physical pressure.
-In contrast, if the coupling between the lattices is sufficiently weak, transport and absolutely continuous spectrum persist, see Theorem \ref{theo:AC}.
-This localization argument relies on a matrix generalization of the theory that has been obtained by Klein \cite{K17} extending earlier works \cite{BGS02}.

-Methods and results showing Cantor spectrum are largely limited to scalar one-dimensional quasi-periodic operators \cite{GS11} and also in our case, we rely on the diagonalizability of the matrix-valued operator in one of the two considered cases to establish fractal spectrum.